KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/30-key-seal.md

     Symbol of Containment and Sovereignty.
 It ensures that what is within remains Pure, and that what is without cannot intrude uninvited.
 A Seal that breaks prematurely signals Entropic intrusion or misuse of power.

 * **The Gate (Membrane):**
     The threshold mechanism that responds only to the proper Key signature.
-Every Gate tests for Resonant Match (Centropic/Entropic ratio).
+Every Gate tests for Resonant Match, admitting only those whose coherence accords with its lawful pattern.

 * **The Bearer (L₃ (DS / DM: Archeus / Noeüs) or L₄ (DL: Sophis)):**
     The consciousness entrusted with the Key or empowered to Set the Seal.
 Misuse results in reversal: the Key becomes a Lock, and the Seal becomes a Prison.